kubadziel/finpasser/README.md

 ## Current MVP: Router Application

-The first component in the FilePasser ecosystem is the **Router**, responsible for:
+The first component in the FinPasser ecosystem is the **Router**, responsible for:

 - Receiving financial messages (ISO 20022 XML) from clients
 - Validating and hashing incoming files